andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

   <figcaption class="figure-caption">I could apr&egrave;s my ass off here</figcaption>
 </figure>

-The 3 hour drive to the mountain begins as any good road trip does.
-With shitty coffee and nonsense snacks procured at the first gas station encountered as you enter the amorphous region known as *the edge of town.*
+The 3 hour drive to the mountain begins as any good road trip does: with shitty coffee and nonsense snacks procured at the first gas station encountered as we enter the amorphous region known as *the edge of town.*

-If nonsense snacks had a European soccer-style hierarchy, there exists a Norwegian imbecilic treasure that resides, arrogantly, in the top tier.
+If we lived in a nonsense world in which nonsense snacks had a nonsense European soccer-style hierarchy, there exists one Norwegian nonsensical treasure that would reside, arrogantly, in the top tier year after year after year of such a nonsensical hierarchy.

+The *Norwegian Gas Station Waffle*, ruler of all things inane, would make the top tier of the *Syndicate of Nonsensical Aliments, Comestibles, Canap&eacute;, and Sustenance* (SNACCS) his home.

 The *Norwegian Gas Station Waffle*, in no fear of relegation, sneers at Slim Jims, laughs at pork rinds, cackles at the thought of chips. *Chips??
 Chips??
 Are you serious??*

 The *Norwegian Gas Station Waffle* nods respectfully at giant dill pickles in a bag.

-He doesn't even acknowledge gummy candy.
+The *Norwegian Gas Station Waffle* doesn't even acknowledge gummy candy.

 The *Norwegian Gas Station Waffle* is a soggy surface-impressioned-leavened-batter-bread filled with whatever conceivable